 These commonly improved markers are connected to something called “metabolic syndrome”, and improvements in weight, waist circumference, diabetes type 2 reversal etc.

-Keto can result in a calmer stomach, less (or no) gas, less cramps and pains, etc.
+A keto diet can result in a calmer stomach, less (or no) gas, less cramps and pains, etc.

 For quite a few people this is the top benefit, and it usually only takes a day or two to experience it.
 Learn more

-Keto diets can vastly increase your physical endurance by giving you constant access to all the energy of your fat stores.
+Ketogenic diets can vastly increase your physical endurance by giving you constant access to all the energy of your fat stores.

 The body’s supply of stored carbohydrates (glycogen) only lasts for a couple of hours of intense exercise, or less.
 But your fat stores carry enough energy to easily last for weeks or even months.

-The keto diet is a proven and effective medical therapy for epilepsy that has been used since the 1920s.
+The ketogenic diet is a proven and effective medical therapy for epilepsy that has been used since the 1920s.
 Traditionally it was used primarily for children, but recently adults have benefited from it as well.

 Using a ketogenic diet in epilepsy can allow people to take less or no anti-epileptic drugs, while still remaining seizure-free.
 This reduces drug side effects and thus increases mental performance.
 More